-The End-to-End Reconfigurability (E2R) research [1], aims at bringing the full benefits of the valuable diversity within the radio eco-space, composed of a wide range of systems such as cellular, wireless local area and broadcast.
-The key objective of E^2R is to devise, develop and trial architectural design of reconfigurable devices and supporting system functions to offer an expanded set of operational choices to the users, applications and service providers, operators, regulators in the context of heterogeneous mobile radio systems.
-Innovative research, development and proof of concept is sought over six years in an end-to-end aspect, stretching from user device all the way up to Internet protocol, and services, and in reconfigurability support, intrinsic functionalities such as management and control, download support, spectrum management, regulatory framework and business models.
-This paper presents the E2R project research approach and the main fields of investigations across the different workpackages in the first 2-year phase of the project that started in January 2004.
+The End-to-End Reconfigurability (E2R) research [1], aims at bringing the full benefits of the valuable diversity within the Radio Eco-Space, composed of a wide range of systems such as cellular, wireless local area and broadcast.
+The key objective of the E^2R project, partly funded by the European Commission, is to devise, develop and trial architectural design of reconfigurable devices and supporting system functions to offer an expanded set of operational choices to the users, applications and service providers, operators, regulators in the context of heterogeneous mobile radio systems.
+Innovative research, development and proof of concept should be sought over six years in an end-to-end aspect, stretching from user device all the way up to Internet protocol, and services, and in reconfigurability support, intrinsic functionalities such as management and control, download support, spectrum management, regulatory framework and business models.
+This paper presents the E2R project research approach and the main fields of investigations across the different work-packages (WPs) in the first phase (2 years) of the project.